Evansville, Indiana: Government

-The county has eight state trial courts of original jurisdiction.
-One circuit court and seven superior courts.
+The county has eight state trial courts of original jurisdiction, one circuit court and seven superior courts.
 The judge's offices are non-partisan in terms of six years.
 A judge must be a member of the Indiana Bar Association.
-The judges are assisted by magistrates that are appointed. circuit court.
+The judges are assisted by magistrates that are appointed.
 The United States District Court for the Southern District of Indiana maintains a permanent division in the city.

-Vanderburgh County's delegation to the Indiana State House of Representatives comprises four representatives: Matt Hostettler (District 64), Wendy McNamara (District 76), Ryan Hatfield (District 77), and Tim O'Brien (District 78).
-Evansville and Vanderburgh County are represented by two state senators.
-The western half of the county is a part of District 49, currently held by Jim Tomes.
-The townships of Knight and Center are in District 50, which extends to the east, a seat held by Vaneta Becker.

 The region is in the 8th District of Indiana and is served by U.S. Representative Mark Messmer.

-Evansville is the county seat of Vanderburgh County.
-Some of the city's governmental functions are shared with Vanderburgh County officials.
-In recent years various bi-partisan groups have advocated merging the Evansville city and Vanderburgh County governments, as was done in other surrounding cities such as Indianapolis, Louisville, and Nashville.
-Evansville and Vanderburgh County already have a number of notable merged government functions.
-The school system is consolidated countywide in the Evansville Vanderburgh School Corporation and the library system is consolidated countywide in the Evansville Vanderburgh Public Library.
-Additional countywide authorities are in place for the Evansville Regional Airport and for flood control via the countywide levee authority.